Tom Holland's Nathan Drake goes on the hunt for treasure in the first (official) Uncharted movie trailer

 Uncharted fans will surely be zeroing in on the mention to Nate’s brother, Sam.
 The elder Drake sibling may have been introduced as late as Uncharted 4, but he’s seemingly set to be a focal point of the adventure here.
 Another familiar face from the games, Chloe Frazer, looks to be here too – and retconned into being Sully’s friend.

-Uncharted is set for release on February 18.
+Uncharted is set for release on February 11 in the UK and February 18 in the US.
 In the meantime, check out the best video game movies it’s aiming to dethrone.